EricLambrecht/react-timing-hooks/docs/intervals-api/useTimer.md

 # useTimer

-Use this hook if you want to create a simple timer, i.e. a reactive number that is incremented every second.
+Use this hook if you want to create a timer, i.e. a reactive number that is incremented every second.

+For a more versatile hook, look at [useCounter()](/react-timing-hooks/intervals-api/useCounter.html).
+For a "reverse timer", see [useCountdown()](/react-timing-hooks/intervals-api/useCountdown.html).

 ## Example